Fruit and Carving Art - "Amazing"

 The Boa ethnic group comprises 200,000 savanna-dwelling people living in the northern part of the Democratic Republic of the Congo.
 Each village is headed by a chief from the most prestigious clan.

+The Boa are mainly farmers and are in frequent contact with Mangbetu and Zande.
 The Boa are known principally for their masks, believed to be used in war-related ceremonies, to enhance the warrior's courage or to celebrate victories.

 These masks have set-apart, prominent, round ears, suggesting alertness, and are covered alternately with dark and light pigments.
 They have been described as belonging to warrior or secret associations and are considered to be war masks or disguises used in hunting although the precise function of Boa masks is not known.